scozzard/2fa-node-google-authenticator-example/README.md

-# 2-Factor-Authentication with Google Authentication using otplib.
+# 2FA with Google Authenticator using otplib.

 This is a single page Node.js/Typescript/React app demonstrating 2FA with [otplib](https://www.npmjs.com/package/otplib) and Google Authenticator.